How to Calculate Cubic Yards

 What Is a Cubic Yard?

-A cubic yard is a unit of volume equivalent to a cube with a length, width and height of 1 yard.
-One yard is equal to 3 feet, or 36 inches, so 1 cubic yard is equal to 27 cubic feet — 3 feet long, 3 feet wide and 3 feet high.
+A cubic yard is a unit of volume equivalent to a cube with a length, width and height of 1 yard (or 3 feet).

 To get an idea of how big a cubic yard is, a standard washing machine is about the size of 1 cubic yard.